 4. Ice skate at Curry Village

-Go ice skating under the granite dome, then roast s’mores at the fire pits.
+Go ice skating under the granite dome, and then roast s’mores at the fire pits.

 5. Olmsted Point